PROJECTS & COMMUNITY INITIATIVES

 MIAMI CARNIVAL 2025

-Sponsored by the UKCCA, which generously donated dead-stock fabric for the project, the sessions were led by mentor Remeaise Irish-Downes, teaching beginner sewing skills, alongside visiting tutorials by Melissa Simon-Hartman on intermediate sewing techniques.
+Sponsored by the UK Centre for Carnival Arts, which generously donated deadstock fabric for the project, the sessions were led by mentor Remeaise Irish-Downes, focusing on beginner sewing skills, alongside guest sessions by Melissa Simon-Hartman introducing intermediate techniques.

-Together, the group upcycled and transformed a donated dress which was worn by a flag bearer at the Commonwealth anniversary ceremony in London, March 2025.
-Through this collaboration, participants gained practical garment-making abilities and newfound confidence in their creative skills.
+Together, participants upcycled and transformed a donated dress, later worn by a flag bearer at the Commonwealth anniversary ceremony in London in March 2025.
+Through this collaboration, participants developed practical garment-making skills and built confidence in their creative abilities.